City of Palo Alto

 Visit Uplift Local to explore events, dining, and other retail and service options.

-Palo Alto’s Wellness Wednesdays series focuses on community wellness and offers resources to reduce stress and anxiety, and have fun while we manage challenging times together.
+Palo Alto’s Community Health & Wellbeing resources focus on several areas of wellness to uplift our community all year round.
 Visitors are also welcome to subscribe to the city’s newsletters for more information and resources to support your visit.

 Our Favorite Local Gems